 Dressmakers, also known as custom sewers, are apparel workers who make or alter women's clothes.
 Dressmakers may be capable of making original designs or creating copies of fashions from photographs.
-They may be self employed, or they may work for clothing manufacturers and use pattern-making skills.
+Some dressmakers are self employed, while others work for clothing manufacturers and use pattern-making skills.
 Those who are self employed might spend considerable time locating new assignments and clients.

 |Degree Level||High school diploma; a certificate or associate's degree may be beneficial|

 |Degree Fields||Fashion design, textiles, sewing or a related field|

 |Experience||An apprenticeship can supplement or replace formal education and provide necessary training; some positions require 1-2 years of experience|